dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 1. Define a multibody from a spanning-tree of the graph.
 2. Create joint constraints for each articulation missing from this multibody to complete the graph.
 Those joint constraints are therefore attached to two multibody links.
 They are often called "loop-closing constraints" since they close the loops of the assembly's graph structure.

 The following shows an example of combination of multibodies and joint constraints for the simulation of a necklace.
-It is composed of 5 perls forming a single loop attached together by 5 ball joints.
+It is composed of 5 pearls forming a single loop attached together by 5 ball joints.
 Since such a loop cannot be simulated by a multibody, we first start to create 5 multibody links attached together with 4 `BallJoint`.
 Only 4 joints can be added here since a 5th would close the loop.
 The 5th joint that closes the loop must be modeled as a joint constraint, here a `BallConstraint` between the first and the last link:

 <center>